Finallf/terraria/README.md

       - "7777:7777"
     restart: unless-stopped
 ```
-This is the bare minimum configuration required.
+These are the minimum required settings.<br>
-See the [Environment](#gear-environment-variables) for more.
+For more refined settings, see the [Environment Variables](#gear-environment-variables) section for more information.

 <br>